DHTMLX/scheduler-docs/data/howtostart_nodejs.md

 ~~~

 The code reads events from db and formats dates so the client side could parse them.
-After that we’ll send the collected data to http response.
+After that we’ll send the collected data to the HTTP response.

 If we run application now and open [http://127.0.0.1:3000](), we should see that the test data we’ve previously added to the database is loaded into scheduler.